-- Funding: If the proposed Group Project requires more funding than provided to the students by the Bren School, then the client is responsible for providing those funds.
-Please clearly describe the client's financial commitment in the letter of support. - If the client is providing direct support for the student intern(s), then the client is responsible for managing those funds. - If the client is interested in making a gift to the Bren School for a specific Group Project through the Summer Internship Fellowship Fund, then the Bren School will select and provide the fellowship funding to the student intern(s).
+- c.
+Funding: If the proposed Group Project requires more funding than provided to the students by the Bren School, then the client is responsible for providing those funds.
+Please clearly describe the client's financial commitment in the letter of support. - If the client is providing direct support for the student intern(s), then the client is responsible for managing those funds. - o If the client is interested in making a gift to the Bren School for a specific Group Project through the Summer Internship Fellowship Fund, then the Bren School will select and provide the fellowship funding to the student intern(s).
 Please contact Assistant Dean for Partnerships & Development Dr. Lotus Vermeer (lvermeer@bren.ucsb.edu) for guidance on how to make a gift.
-Gifts can be restricted in support of a specific Group Project and are subject to UCSB's 6% gift fee. - Data: If the client intends to provide data or facilitate the acquisition of data, the client should specify the type and content of the data and when it will be available to students.
-It is preferable for the data to be provided to the students with no stipulation for a non-disclosure agreement or restriction for publication.
-If a non-disclosure agreement is required, please describe the constraints around the use of the data.
-NDAs require review by UCSB's legal team and should be promptly provided to students to ensure no lags in the data acquisition process.
+Gifts can be restricted in support of a specific Group Project and are subject to UCSB's 6% gift fee. - d.
+Data: If the client intends to provide data or facilitate the acquisition of data, the client should specify the type and content of the data and when it will be available to students.
+It is preferable for the data to be provided to the students with no obligation of confidentiality or restriction for publication of the data shared.
+However, if a non-disclosure agreement will be required, please describe the constraints around the use of the data.
+Any NDA needs to be entered into by the university on behalf of the student group and requires review and approval by UCSB's legal team.
+Any NDA should be promptly provided to students for vetting to ensure no lags in the data acquisition process.

-Submit proposals via email by Friday, January 5, 2024 at 5:00 pm (PST) to: projects@bren.ucsb.edu
+Submit proposals via email by Friday, January 10, 2024 at 5:00 pm (PST) to: projects@bren.ucsb.edu